sut-ai/notes/notebooks/18_deep_neural_network/index.md

 ## Padding

-As you see, after applying convolutional layers, the size of the feature map is always smaller than the input, we have to do something to prevent our feature map from shrinking.
+As you see, after applying convolutional layers, the size of the feature map is always smaller than the input.
+We have to do something to prevent our feature map from shrinking.
 This is where we use padding.
 Layers of zero-value pixels are added to surround the input with zeros so that our feature map will not shrink.
 By padding, we can control the shrinking of our inputs.
-Different padding mode is:
+Different padding modes are:
 * zeros(Default)
 * reflect
 * replicate or circular